warmana/cloudant-docs-fork/source/includes/api/_cloudant_query.md

 and delete indexes in a database, and to query data using these indexes.

-A list of the available methods and endpoints is provided below:
+A list of the available methods and endpoints follows:

 Method | Path | Description
 -------|------|------------